Efficient construction of Lie group-equivariant and permutation-invariant spaces

-Let $G$ be a linear connected Lie group and denote by $e$ its neutral element.
-Let $\F$ be a vector space over a field $\K$, typically $\R$ or $\C$ in the examples below.
-Let $\rho$ be a continuous representation of $G$ of dimension $K$ on $\K$.
-Let $\Omega$ be a spatial domain and let $\cdot$ be a group action for $G$ on $\Omega$:
+To do so, we consider a connected linear Lie group $G$ with neutral element $e$ and Lie algebra $\mathfrak g$.
+We then consider a vector space $\F$ over a field $\K$, typically $\R$ or $\C$ in the examples below, $\rho$ a continuous representation of $G$ of dimension $K$ on $\K$, $\Omega$ a spatial domain, and $\cdot$ a group action for $G$ on $\Omega$: